itl-ed/llm-dp/README.md

 1. Install ``alfworld`` following instructions [here](https://github.com/alfworld/alfworld).
 2. Install requirements: ``pip install -r requirements.txt``.
 3. Install docker for running LAPKT planner.
+There are two different docker images available:
+   - The docker image for the linux/arm64 platform is available [here](<https://hub.docker.com/repository/docker/gautierdag/lapkt-arm/general>).
+See the `Dockerfile` for more details.
+   - The docker image for the linux/amd64 platform is available [here](<https://hub.docker.com/r/lapkt/lapkt-public>)

 ## Config